scalar-labs/scalar-admin/README.md

 $ kubectl run <NAME> -it --image=ghcr.io/scalar-labs/scalar-admin:<version> --restart=Never --rm -- -c <COMMAND> -s <SRV_SERVICE_URL>
 ```

+Note:-

+In kubernetes, You can find the URL of SRV record with the help of the [SRV records](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#srv-records) guide.

 ## Implement server-side code

 To make your services accessible from scalar-admin tool, you need to implement server-side code based on the admin interface defined in [admin.proto](src/main/proto/scalar/protobuf/admin.proto).